— COMMISSIONS

 When you look at the finished piece, it should feel like them.

 The goal of every portrait is familiarity, not idealization.
-The expression that mattered to you.
-The posture that was unmistakably theirs.
-The small details that made them themselves.
-That is what the design process is built around, and it is what the finished piece is meant to carry forward.
+What carries through isn't a flawless rendering.
+It's the specific expression, the posture, the small details that made them recognizable.
+That's what the design process is built around, and what the finished piece is meant to hold onto.

-Each portrait is created digitally — which allows the composition to be refined and approved before anything is committed to canvas — then printed on archival canvas and finished by hand with acrylic paint.
+Each portrait starts as a digital painting, so the composition can be refined and approved before anything is committed to canvas.
+From there, it's printed on archival canvas and finished by hand with acrylic paint.
 The process is unhurried.
-There is no expectation to move faster than you are ready to.
+There's no expectation to move faster than you're ready to.

 MEMORIAL PET PORTRAITS